jgarner828/Workout-Routine-App/README.md

 Project Goal: Create a mobile friendly site that plans a workout program based on your needs and inputs.

-Currently in development: Refactoring code into React.
+#Currently in development:

+Refactoring in progress for v2.0 of app.
+Need to figure out a more compelling name than what currently exists.